Skip to main content

 Final Step Click Onboard

-• After reachability test, you can observe the instance url changes in the screen along with the reachability status.
+• After reachability test, you can observe the environment URL changes in the screen along with the reachability status.

 Final Step Click Onboard